vsedach/police-brutality/all-locations.md

 The journalist filming is told he is not allowed to remain, despite identifying himself as press.

-tags: pepper-spray, journalist
+tags: pepper-spray, journalist, protestor

-id: wi-madison02
+id: wi-madison-2

 **Links**